The Zion Plat, Kirtland Vision, and Their Enduring Architectural Legacy (1829–1877)

 8 min read

-This paper presents a detailed reconstruction of the events from the 1829 translation of the Book of Mormon through the construction and dedication of the St. George Temple in 1877, focusing on the architectural revelations of the early Latter-day Saint movement
+This is a detailed reconstruction of the events from the 1829 translation of the Book of Mormon through the construction and dedication of the St. George Temple in 1877, focusing on the architectural revelations of the early Latter-day Saint movement

 Drawing on newly correlated primary sources, including D&C sections 42, 94, and 95, and integrating details from the Plat of Zion, the “House of the Lord” designs, and early church administrative records, the study demonstrates that the Saints never abandoned the 24-temple urban design ideal.
 Rather, the loss and late rediscovery of critical documents contributed to its temporary eclipse in LDS planning.